pzaffino/SlicerArduinoController/docs/examples.md

 # Instantiate object, this will enable the quasi-real time probe control
 controller = ExternalTransformationController()
 ```

+Once the link has been established by using of SlicerArduino, the data coming from the sensor (move a hand back and forward) will edit the transformation node that in turn will move the associated model/volume.

 ## Send data to Arduino: